maelys-mcardle/adventure/examples/ottawa/entities/world/mall.md

 An imposing figure sits at the desk.
 Behind her is a television that appears to have a large crack running through the screen.
 The overhead lights are off, which is rather unexpected.

+## mallWashrooms: washrooms entrance

+You are in the hallway to the shopping center's washrooms.

+## mallMensWashroom: men's washrooms

+You enter the washrooms.
+Your heart sinks being here, but it's the washroom where you're least likely to be harassed.

+The washroom is filty.
+If you go pee here you're going to want to hover above the toilet.

+## mallWomensWashroom: women's washrooms

+You enter the washroom.
+It's clean.